KNUST grading system: Learn how to calculate your GPA/CWA

 How does the CWA KNUST grading system work?

-What is a credit hour?
 It is a unit of measurement for how much credit a student receives for attending a course.
 The credit should correspond to the hours per week spent in that course.

-How do I calculate my CWA?
+How do you calculate your CWA?

 If you are wondering how to calculate your CWA, then the sample calculation below should guide you.

-Formula: [Sum (Unit Credit Hours × Mark %)] / [Sum (Unit Credit Hours)]
+Formula: [Sum (Unit Credit Hours × Mark%)] / [Sum (Unit Credit Hours)]

 Unit Credit HoursMark (%)